 "Working papers are clearly aimed largely at a legal audience, and although we try to circulate copies to non-legal recipients and they are often summarised in newspapers, we ought not to be surprised that many of them do not make much of an impact on the mass of the population ...
-Communication with the public is neither easy nor cheap".
-18 is mentioned in the recent discussion paper of the New South Wales Law Reform Commission on the general regulation of the legal profession.
+Communication with the public is neither easy nor cheap".18

+This difficulty of ensuring that working papers are put to the purpose for which they are designed, widespread consultation, is mentioned in the recent discussion paper of the New South Wales Law Reform Commission on the general regulation of the legal profession.
 Amongst reform proposals is the creation of a Community Committee on Legal Services comprising lawyers and various community groups.
-One reason advanced for this committee was greater representative participation in the work of institutional law reform: The committee was greater representative participation in the work of institutional law reform:
+One reason advanced for this committee was greater representative participation in the work of institutional law reform: